MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/customize-deal-manager.md

 ## Customize the side panel

 The side panel helps sellers view quick details about a selected record.
-It offers more details about the record, and displays notes and tasks, and activities associated with the record.
+It offers more details about the record, and displays notes, tasks, and activities associated with the record.

 **Supported customizations**
 The following customizations are supported for side panel: